Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

-It was just standing there a few steps away in front of her, under a shady lamp and behind the walls of the building.
+It was just standing there a few steps away in front of her, under a shady lamp, with the building wall behind it casting a vague and seemingly noticeable shadow.

 "He-hello?
 Are you going up as well?"
 She asked.
-The green light was glowing as her pointing finger was still pressing the "up" button of the elevator.
+The green light was glowed like warning labels on the roads as her pointing finger still pressed the "up" button.

 The elevator clanked and zoomed upward, skipping the first three floors until it opened up on the fourth floor.
 Its doors slowly opened and showed nothing but darkness and shade and — once again — the man.
 It was just standing right in front of her, just a few steps away.